mongodb/specifications/source/unified-test-format/unified-test-format.rst

 runner MUST drop the collection and insert the specified documents (if any) using a "majority" write concern.
 If no documents are specified, the test runner MUST create the collection with a "majority" write concern.
-The test runner MUST use the internal MongoClient for these operations.
+The test runner MUST use an internal MongoClient for these operations.
+If the topology is sharded, the test runner SHOULD use a single mongos for handling `initialData`_ to avoid possible runtime errors.

 Create a new `Entity Map`_ that will be used for this test.
 If `createEntities`_ is specified, the test runner MUST create each `entity`_ accordingly and add it